skoolkid/skoolkit/sphinx/source/components.rst

 should produce a list of statements with default sizes (as determined by `defb_size`, `defm_size` and `defw_size`), using the specified base.

+.. versionchanged:: 9.6
+   Added the *handle_rst* attribute to the disassembler configuration object.

 .. versionchanged:: 9.3
    Added the *imaker* and *opcodes* attributes to the disassembler configuration object.
 API methods must now return objects created by